dgraeber/seed-farmer/docs_v2/docs/reference/cli-commands.md

 ### metadata depmod

-Get the fully resolved deployment name of the module.
-This command can only be run from a deployspec.yaml.
+Get the fully resolved deployment name of the module. **This command can only be run within the deployspec execution context** (CodeBuild or local Docker container during module deployment).

 ```bash
 seedfarmer metadata depmod